volfpeter/fastapi-motor-oil/README.md

 In this example we will create:

-- a simple `Note` document model;
+- a simple `TreeNode` document model with a `name` and an optional reference to a `parent` node and some delete rules;
-- the services that are necessary to create, read, update, and delete notes;
+- the services that are necessary to create, read, update, and delete documents;
 - a `fastapi` `APIRouter` factory that can be included in `fastapi` applications;
 - and the `fastapi` application itself.

 The project layout under your root directory will be as follows:

-- `/notes_app`
+- `/tree_app`
   - `__init__.py`
   - `api.py`
   - `app.py`